MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 The sensor failed to retrieve the designated gMSA account from the [!INCLUDE [Product short](includes/product-short.md)] portal.

-**Resolution:**
+### Resolution 1

 Make sure that the gMSA account's credentials are correct and that the sensor has been granted permission to retrieve the account's credentials.
 While [!INCLUDE [Product short](includes/product-short.md)] doesn't require the **Log on as a service** permission for gMSA accounts, this issue is often resolved by adding the permission to the account.

 > [!NOTE]
 >
 > The sensor service runs as *LocalService* but performs impersonation of the defined directory services account (gMSA) for Active Directory connections.
 >
 > If the user rights assignment policy **Log on as a service** is configured, then impersonation will fail unless the gMSA account is also provided this user right.

+### Resolution 2

+If the domain controller Kerberos ticket was issued before the domain controller was added to the security group with the proper permissions, this group will not be part of the Kerberos ticket.
+So it will not be able to retrieve the password of the gMSA account.

+1. Reboot the domain controller.
+1. Purge the Kerberos ticket, forcing the domain controller to request a new Kerberos ticket.
+From an administrator command prompt on the domain controller run the following command:

+    `klist -li 0:0x3e7 purge`

+1. Assign the permission to retrieve the gMSA's password to a group the domain controller is already a member, such as Domain Controllers group.

 ## Sensor service fails to start